fieldtrip/website/workshop/neuroimaging2-2425/sr5.md

 has some important consequences, which we will return to later in these exercises.
 The key feature of beamforming is that no prior assumption about the number of sources is made.
-Rather, for each location that we choose to evaluate, we ask ourselves the question: 'What would the the best estimate of the dipole moment at this location?’
+Rather, for each location that we choose to evaluate, we ask ourselves the question: 'What would the best estimate of the dipole moment at this location?’
 It turns out, that if we assume the underlying sources to be uncorrelated over time we can get quite good estimates of our sources’ activation time courses using beamforming._